arnabkakati/arnabkakati.github.io/_photograph/artistic.md

     alt: "Coming soon.."
     title: "Coming soon.."
 ---
-Not just a hobby..
-Instead a way to venture out to a world unknown to the knowns
+Not a hobby..
+Instead a way to venture out into a world unknown to the knowns

 {% include gallery id="gallery1" %}